 Intensive Outpatient Counseling

-Our Intensive Outpatient Program helps individuals who are beginning the recovery process and require an enhanced level of care to achieve or maintain sobriety.
+Our Intensive Outpatient Program helps individuals achieve or maintain sobriety.

 Jarrett House offers crisis stabilization beds for Vermont children and youth ages 5-13 who are experiencing an acute mental health emergency.
 Jarrett House provides short-term, out-of-home care in a staff-secured setting with the following supports: